 You can view the meeting, including a question and answer session, online at: https://youtu.be/XBPLPChFx1o

 The launch event attracted mainly those who already have an interest in renewable energy, which meant that many were already solar PV owners.
-However, to be successful, a peer-to-peer trading system requires a good number of people who don’t have panels and just want to buy cheaper electricity.
+However, to be successful, a peer-to-peer trading system requires people from the community who don’t have panels and just want to buy cheaper electricity.

 For a fuller report on the Energy Equality launch, click here.